velimir-jankovic/appcenter-sampleapp-android/README.md

-aaaaaaaaaaaaaa# Visual Studio App Center Sample App for Android
+aaaaaaaaaaaaaaa# Visual Studio App Center Sample App for Android

 The Android application in this repository and its corresponding tutorials will help you quickly and easily onboard to Visual Studio App Center.